-This topic lists and describes, by container and then by domain, the configuration settings found in the '<Genesys Softphone Installation Directory>\Softphone.config' file.
+This article lists and describes, by container and then by domain, the configuration settings in the <Genesys Softphone Installation Directory>\Softphone.config file.
 For an example of the configuration file, see Configuring Genesys Softphone.
 It also describes how to configure Genesys Softphone to work with the audio devices that you use in your environment.

 When you install Genesys Softphone, either by using the Genesys Installation Wizard or silently by command line, the Softphone.config and genesys_softphone.exe files are both installed.
-The contents of the Softphone.config file is generated by the choices specified in the wizard or by modifications made to the genesys_silent.ini file.
+The contents of the Softphone.config file is generated by the choices you specify in the wizard or by modifications you make to the genesys_silent.ini file.

-In the Softphone.config file, the setup.exe executable sets the values of the following attributes of the Connector section are set by setup.exe: protocol, port, and certificate_search_value, while enable_sessionid, auto_restart are not set by the executable; you must set these yourself.
+In the Softphone.config file, the setup.exe executable sets the values of the following attributes of the Connector section: protocol, port, and certificate_search_value.
+The enable_sessionid and auto_restart are not set by the executable; you must set these yourself.
 The default values of these attributes are designed to address most business deployments.
 However, if you want to adjust their values, follow these steps to make a custom deployment:

 - Install Genesys Softphone on an administrator's machine.